kopuskopecik/kopuskopecik/README.md

 Erdoğan here.
 I'm a software engineer, interested in everything :laughing: but my speciality is  web and mobile applications.
 I'm also interested in DevOps operations and AWS clouding :yellow_heart:.

-Also working as mentor at  [Clarusway](https://clarusway.com/ "Clarusway") and as a freelancer.

 ### What I'm use?:running:

 I prefer React & React Native for web/mobile front-end, Django and Express technologies for back-end development but I love everything about JS and Python!